-Chobe holds more elephant than anywhere on the planet — an estimated 120,000 move through northern Botswana, and in the dry season they mass along the Chobe River in herds that stretch to the horizon.
+Chobe anchors the largest national elephant population on earth — an estimated 120,000 move through northern Botswana, and in the dry season they mass along the Chobe River in herds that stretch to the horizon.

 The signature experience is the water: an afternoon cruise or small photographic boat puts you at eye level with swimming elephant, buffalo crossing to the islands and some of Africa’s biggest crocodiles.
 Victoria Falls is barely 90 minutes away, making the two a natural pair.